flashcordon/Poesie/Poésie.md

+- I must create a system, or be enslaved by another man's.
+I will not reason and compare: my business is to create.
+- William Blake

+---

 - “Time is but the stream I go a-fishing in.
 I drink at it; but while I drink I see the sandy bottom and detect how shallow it is.
 Its thin current slides away, but eternity remains.
 I would drink deeper; fish in the sky, whose bottom is pebbly with stars.” - Henry David Thoreau, Walden

 ---